hashgraph/hedera-sdk-java/README.md

 ## Java app quickstart

-[The Java application quickstart guide](docs/java-app/java-app-quickstart.md) covers how to properly set up the dependencies needed to start developing your Java project using the Hedera™ Java SDK.
+[The Java application quickstart guide](docs/java-app/java-app-quickstart.md) covers how to properly set up the dependencies needed to start developing your Java project using the Hiero Java SDK.

 ## Android app quickstart

-[The Android application quickstart guide](docs/android-app/android-app-quickstart.md) covers how to properly set up the dependencies needed to start developing your Android project using the Hedera™ Java SDK.
+[The Android application quickstart guide](docs/android-app/android-app-quickstart.md) covers how to properly set up the dependencies needed to start developing your Android project using the Hiero Java SDK.

 ## Examples